This post may contain affiliate links where we earn a commission from qualifying purchases.

 Lastly, change what you don’t like.
 Not everything is in your control, but are there some things that you do that you feel make you a bad mom?
 Can you change those things?
 For me, reading books to my kids makes me feel like I’m doing a good job.
 What makes you feel confident as a parent?

-So how do you know if you’re a bad mom?
+So how do you know if you’re a bad mom or bad parent?

-If it’s not clear: you’re only a bad mom when you don’t care about your kids.
+If it’s not clear by now: you’re only a bad mom when you don’t care about your kids.
 There are struggling moms, there are poor moms, there are depressed moms… But there are very few bad moms out there.

 I know someone who was raised by their dad after their mom accepted a job somewhere else, but still kept contact.
 Today, they don’t have a perfect relationship, but they still have one.
 That person doesn’t think they have a bad mom.